 Kimberly assists the team on various projects and contributes to the creation of presentations and papers.

 Research Assistant, CanTeen

 Maaike is a research assistant at CanTeen.
 She has a Masters of Public Health from La Trobe University and is originally from Melbourne.
-She has completed a qualitative research thesis and worked at YMCA Victoria conducting the participant evaluation for a region wide project.
+She has completed a qualitative research thesis and worked at YMCA Victoria conducting the participant evaluation for a region-wide project.
 Maaike works on the School’s Project ‘When Cancer Comes Along’ where she liaises with and recruits eligible schools.
-She additionally assists on the YCS Experiences of Care Study, helps manage the research team’s multiple volunteers and assists the team with various administrative and research tasks.
+She additionally assists with the YCS Experiences of Care Study, helps manage the research team’s multiple volunteers and assists the team with various administrative and research tasks.